-Beyond what should be done in the classroom, students with language based learning disabilities like dyslexia need to be taught using structured literacy methods which are explicit, systematic, cumulative, and diagnostic, which is supported by the Maryland State Department of Education.
+Beyond what is done for all students in the general education classroom, students with language based learning disabilities like dyslexia need structured literacy intervention methods that are explicit, systematic, cumulative, and diagnostic.
+This scientifically-based approach is supported by the Maryland State Department of Education.

 We can work with you to identify your child’s needs, track and document reading progress, and make sure they are getting effective, evidence-based, reading interventions that will increase their academic achievement and emotional well-being.